Janhavi93074/Employee_Management_System/README.md

-Here’s a professional **README.md** draft for your Employee Management System project:

----

 # Employee Management System

 The **Employee Management System (EMS)** is a Spring Boot-based web application designed to manage employee data efficiently.
 It provides features to add, update, view, and delete employee records, with persistence handled via **Hibernate ORM** and **MySQL** as the database.